StuartRutty/lidarr-music-importer/scripts/SCRIPTS_README.md

 - See `examples/sample_spotify.csv` (mock Spotify export columns)
 - See `examples/sample_text_list.txt` (lines in the format `Artist - Album`)

+Note: For exporting Spotify playlists to CSV we recommend Exportify — the web UI is at https://exportify.app/ and the project repo is https://github.com/watsonbox/exportify.

 Quick usage (examples)

 1. Parse an input file (auto-detect format):